International – FAQ

 Is the tuition fee refundable if my visa or study permit application is rejected?

-Please note that only the application fee and a $100.00 CAD administration fee will be charged if the applicant is denied a study permit.
+Only the application fee and a $100.00 CAD administration fee will be charged if the applicant is denied a study permit.
 A rejection document from the Canadian Embassy or Consulate and a completed withdrawal form are required no later than 6 weeks after the date of rejection by the IRCC.
 Withdrawal requests due to visa rejections must be received prior to the start of the program or the regular refund schedule will apply.
+Please refer to our Cancellation, Withdrawal and Refunds webpage for more information.

 When does my coverage start and end?